How do I apply for financial aid?

 How often do I have to fill out a FAFSA?

 A student will need to fill out a new FAFSA every year.
-Each year, on October 1st the new FAFSA for the next school year is available for students to apply.
-For Lincoln Land Community College, each summer will begin the new FAFSA year and that FAFSA will cover Summer, Fall, and Spring courses.
+Each year, on Oct.
+1 the new FAFSA for the next school year is available for students to apply.
+For LLCC, each summer will begin the new FAFSA year and that FAFSA will cover summer, fall, and spring courses.

 What if I made a mistake on my FAFSA?
 How can I correct it?

-If you make a mistake on your FAFSA, you can simply log back into https://studentaid.gov/fafsa and select “Make FAFSA Corrections.”
+If you make a mistake on your FAFSA, you can simply log into your FAFSA account and select “Make FAFSA Corrections.”
 Once you do that and submit it, we will receive the corrections from Department of Education in about 3-5 business days.

 How will I receive my refund?